Andy in late 2007

 In late 2009, I helped SAP team colleagues prepare several technical papers for publication.

-In November 2009, I celebrated my 60th birthday and retired with a golden handshake from SAP.
+In November 2009, I celebrated my 60th birthday and retired from SAP.

 In January 2010, my new book Mindworlds became available from Imprint Academic and Amazon.